robipozzi/windfire-raspberry/README.md

 A file, named *ansible.cfg*, is also provided to set basic configurations needed to run Ansible; if you launch Ansible from the repo root directory, this file will be read and used as the source for configuration settings (unless you have set an ANSIBLE_CONFIG environment variable, which has precedence), the basic configuration you should have is something like this:

 ![](images/ansible-config.png)
 where:

-* *private_key_file* points to the SSH private key you have previously generated, used by Ansible to connect and launch tasks on the target Raspberry Pi box, change it according to your environment;
+* *private_key_file* points to the SSH private key you have previously generated, used by Ansible to connect and launch tasks on the target Raspberry Pi box;
 * *inventory* defines where Ansible will look for the inventory file, which is used by Ansible to know which servers to connect and manage.

+Change the parameters according to your environment.

 ## Ansible configuration setup